Anime4000/IFME/README.md

 ## Requirement
 ### Basics
-* IFME only release under 64bit and Windows XP is not supported (due WinXP end it's life).
+* IFME only release under 64bit OS, Windows XP to 8.1
-* IFME using .NET Framework 4.5 (Windows Vista and 7 require to install, meanwhile Windows 8 already build-in).
+* IFME using .NET Framework 4.0
 * IFME need administrator access due changing encoder CPU Priority and Affinity, if installed on Program File, it need write access.